 It is an indication, a pointer, to where your beliefs and your actions, align.

-There is no one who is not successful at something.
-Even those who successfully took their own lives - for want of a better term.
-When we look at their situation without moral indignation, or the grief their actions may cause to others, we can see that success even appears in the most controversial decisions or behaviours.
+Everyone is successful at something—even those who successfully took their own lives - for want of a better term.
+When we look at their situation without moral indignation or the grief their actions may cause to others, we can see that success even appears in the most controversial decisions or behaviours.

 I share this viewpoint not to seem without compassion or lacking in awareness of the inequalities and injustices in the world.
-In fact, it is precisely the opposite.
+It is precisely the opposite.
 I share this because I believe that when we get that we are all successful in many, many, ways, every single day of our lives; then we can step away from the success mystique.

 Don't we secretly believe that there is some mystique to those we deem successful?

-But what will have changed - once we can acknowledge that success is everywhere, is that the energies of possibility, potential, what-if's, and I wonder, can begin to take hold in our experience.
+But what will change - once we can acknowledge that success is everywhere, is that the energies of possibility, potential, what-ifs, and I wonder, can begin to take hold in our experience.

-Ø What if I was willing to look at the areas of my psyche that make me most uncomfortable, just to see what's really going on?
+What if I was willing to look at the areas of my psyche that make me most uncomfortable, just to see what's going on?